 In common with many charitable organizations, the the Organization derives revenues from donations, fundraising activities, the community harvest program, and from food donations inkind, the completeness of which is not susceptible to satisfactory audit verification.
 Accordingly, verification of these revenues was limited to the amounts recorded in the records of the the Organization.
-Therefore, we were not able to determine whether any adjustments might be necessary to donations, community engagement events revenues, food donations inkind received and distributed, excess of revenue over expenses and cash flows from operations for the years ended September 30, 2022 and 2021, current assets at September 30, 2022 and 2021, and net assets as at October 1, 2021 and 2022, and September 30, 2022 and 2021.
-The audit opinion on the financial statements for the year ended September 30, 2021 was modified accordingly because of the possible effects of this limitation in scope.
+Therefore, we were not able to determine whether any adjustments might be necessary to donations, community engagement events revenues, food donations inkind received and distributed, excess (deficiency) of revenue over expenses and cash flows from operations for the years ended September 30, 2023 and 2022, current assets at September 30, 2023 and 2022, and net assets as at October 1, 2022 and 2023, and September 30, 2023 and 2022.
+The audit opinion on the financial statements for the year ended September 30, 2022 was modified accordingly because of the possible effects of this limitation in scope.